Berkeley-CS195/sp23/content/about.md

 -------

 We would like to encourage you to explore a range of perspectives on the issues we will be discussing in this course.
-This semester, you will be required to have one one-on-one conversation with an assigned peer for at least half an hour, at a time and place of your choice.
-Further details TBA.
+This semester, we will put you in contact with one of your peers and suggest a prompt for you to discuss in one-on-one conversation with an assigned peer for at least half an hour, at a time and place of your choice.
+If you decide to go through with the conversation, you will be entered in a drawing for a prize.

 Grading
 -------